nuttlabs/the-streamline/ulysses/The Streamline/The ChatGPT Revolution.md

 - **Output format**, such as a table or bullet list.

 ### Example Prompts
+I use variations of the below prompts every day.
-Here are some internet-independent prompts I use daily.
-(Replace `{}` with your own inputs.
-Use `[]` as they’re written; they’re variables within your prompts that you define afterward.
+- Replace `{}` with your own inputs.
+- Use `[]` as they’re written.
+They’re variables that you define for ChatGPT below the core prompt.

 #### Teach me like I’m in high school.
 ```